prividentity/PrivateIdentity-Oldd/External-Integration.md

 The following screenshots show a sample demonstration of authentication done with face modality.

-1. Logging into okta as a service provider.
+1. Logging into okta as a service provider [Sample URL](https://private.okta.com).
 2. Okta uses a multi-factor authentication followed by a password prompt, redirecting the user to IP authentication.
 3. The user gets authenticated by the requested modality e.g., face and if the user is authenticated successfully a success response will be sent to SP.
 4. If the user gets authenticated successfully, the user will be redirected to the successful login page.

 ## Ping Identity

 PingFederate is an enterprise federation server that enables user authentication and single sign-on.
-It serves as a global authentication authority that allows employees, customers and partners to securely access all the applications they need from any device.
+It serves as a global authentication authority that allows employees, customers, and partners to securely access all the applications they need from any device.
 <br/>